 How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Living Literature will take literature seriously as an object worthy of study, applying historical thinking and other critical thinking skills to use literature not just to understand the past, but to comprehend the present and think about the future.
-In other words, to make your experience with the book more meaningful and, frankly, enjoyable!
+I will define and flesh out the methodology in future posts.
+The point of this article is to articulate exactly why the Humanities Are Taught Like This, and a Brief Glimpse Into How We Can Do It Better.

 Honestly, The Best to Ever Do The Job.
 We’ll Explain Why.

-Before that, I began professional life in a rural Southwest Missouri high school as a sophomore Language Arts teacher and a high school gifted program coordinator.
+I began professional life in a rural Southwest Missouri high school as a sophomore Language Arts teacher and a high school gifted program coordinator.
 As part of gifted certification, you dig deep into theories of learning.
 Gifted training asks you to think about thinking: When we say “critical thinking,” what exactly do we mean?
-I studied Bloom’s Taxonomy and used the little Verb Wheel to create rigor in my classroom….but I was just some high school teacher, the real smart people stuff must be out there somewhere else?
+I studied Bloom’s Taxonomy and used the little Verb Wheel to create rigor in my classroom….but I was just some high school teacher, and when you start out in this profession, you can begin to internalize the deficit narrative our society imposes on teachers.

 So, when I left education for law school, I thought that this would be where I would really learn how to think!
 That’s what they tell you!